So…maybe they’re not technically sliders.

 This is actually the first time I’ve ever made a pork shoulder.
 Damn, it’s tender.

 I put it in between slices of baked sweet potato slices and topped it with blue cheese sauce and rounded it out with pickles.
-Oh my word – these are different, delicious, and obnoxiously cute as hell.
+Oh my word – these are different, delicious, and obnoxiously cute.

 I have this thing I do when I make any kind of meat.
 I have to remove all visible fat because it just seriously grosses me out.
 So, I did some work for you and found out that about 1/2 cup of pork shoulder is roughly 220 calories.
 I have a theory that my pork shoulder contains less than that.
 Combine that with the nutritionally dense sweet potatoes, and you’ve got yourself a moderately healthy, low fat little slider.